gfgalbraith/gfgalbraith/README.md

 I'm a **Marine Ecologist** broadly interested in **community ecology** and **connectivity** .
 My work often focuses on understanding the complex dynamics of marine ecosystems, particularly reef fish biodiversity and how environmental factors influence these communities. 🌊🐠

-I'm a **fish nerd** and enjoy being in the field but i'm always keen to combine my ecology perspectuve with learning new skills in **data science**.
+I'm a **fish nerd** and enjoy being in the field but I'm always keen to combine my ecology interests with learning new skills in **data science**.
 Currently wokring at James Cook University, Townsville, Australia. 🇦🇺🦘

 ### What I'm currently working on: